 Treatment for glaucoma

 Although there is no cure for glaucoma, there are ways to effectively manage and treat the condition.
 With the right treatment, you can greatly reduce or delay the negative effects of the disease.

 The main goal of treating glaucoma is to lower eye pressure and prevent further damage to the optic nerve.
 The specific type and severity of your glaucoma will determine the best course of treatment.
 If you have glaucoma, our eye doctor will work closely with you to create a customized treatment plan that fits your specific needs.
 Together, we can help manage your glaucoma and maintain your eye health for years to come.

 - Prescription eye drops

-In some cases, Dr. Hanna may recommend surgery if other treatments do not lower your eye pressure to a safe level.
+In some cases, we may recommend surgery if other treatments do not lower your eye pressure to a safe level.
 We will refer you to an ophthalmologist in the area who will run extensive tests and decide if surgery is necessary.
-Following surgery, Dr. Hanna will monitor your progress and recovery during follow-up visits.
+Following surgery, your eye doctor at Hanna Eye Care will monitor your progress and recovery during follow-up visits.

-Our highly skilled and dedicated optometrist is here to support your vision needs.
+Our highly skilled and dedicated optometrists are here to support your vision needs.
 If you notice any changes in your vision, schedule an appointment with Hanna Eye Care in Jacksonville today.